xojo/XojoWars/README.md

     AddPlayer(New Follower)

 Project should be emailed to paul@xojo.com by 8am ET on July 7, 2015.
-Use the subject line "XDC 2015 Community Contest".
+Use the subject line "Xojo Wars 2015 Community Contest".
 The contest will be held on July 14, 2015 at 1pm ET as a live webinar.
 Register here: https://www.zoom.us/webinar/register/69a0c9d083a447b3d746f627e8486654

 ### Game Notes ###